ogobrecht/ogobrecht.github.io/_drafts/plex-plsql-export-utilities.md

 ---
 title: PLEX - PL/SQL Export Utilities
-subtitle: Export Oracle APEX app, schema object DDL and table data in one go
+subtitle: Export Oracle APEX app, all schema objects and table data in one go
 tags: [project, oracle, apex, plsql, version-control]
 ---

 FIXME: CREATE PLEX VERSION 1.0.0 AND CORRECT DOWNLOAD LINK

-I created this tool to be able to quickstart version control for existing (APEX) apps.
-It has currently one main function called `BackApp` with the follwing features:
+PLEX is a standalone PL/SQL package with export utilities.
+It was created to be able to quickstart version control for existing (APEX) apps and depends on APEX 5.1.4 or later for APEX_EXPORT and APEX_ZIP.
+It has currently two main functions called __BackApp__ and __Queries_to_CSV__.
+Queries_to_CSV is used by BackApp as a helper function, but its functionality is also useful standalone.
+This post is all about BackApp, which has the following features:

 - Export the app definition of an APEX app (splitted files and optional single SQL file)
 - Export all object DDL from the current schema